ThibaultFillion/strengths/README.rst

 Source code and contribution
 ----------------------------

-Strenghts have a `repository <https://github.com/ThibaultFillion/strengths/tree/main>`_ hosted on GitHub.
+Strengths have a `repository <https://github.com/ThibaultFillion/strengths/tree/main>`_ hosted on GitHub.

 If you wish to contribute to the package, whether by giving your feedback, reporting bugs or errors,